THE REAL / TRUE LIFE STORY OF A HOUSEHOLDER WHO BECAME A HERMIT

-Buddha was 30 years old when he'd left home, his wife and son, coincidently, at the same age, Satinder wore the robes of a sanyasi.
-Yet, both were poles apart, completely different from each other like chalk and cheese, this shows that outcome of coincidences are often contradictory.
+Buddha was 30 years old when he'd left his wife, son and home, coincidently, at the same age, Satinder wore the robes of a sanyasi.
+Yet, both were poles apart, completely different from each other like chalk and cheese, this shows that the outcome of coincidences is often contradictory.

 Obviously, today we see a marked deviation from the earlier to the present-day status of a sadhu.

 From Lord Buddha to Swami Vivekananda [1863-1902] the last genuine spiritual master of India, the real traditions of a Sadhu, nurtured from generation to generation, were maintained and meticulously practiced.
 But unfortunately in the 70’s, the whole scenario changed, when young people from the west and hippies turned to the Indian Gurus.

 During this time Mahesh yogi [1918-2008] became famous for being the spiritual teacher of the 'Beatles' in 1968, whether he was a sage or a charlatan is debatable.
 Then arose the highly provocative mystic Godman Rajneesh [1931-1990].
 Who was branded for his infamous sex cult, love for expensive cars, and luxurious lifestyle.